ben/ben.github.com/content/blog/vtts-are-wrong-vision/index.md

 ## The Triple Combo

+Here's where I come back to the Manual Fog module: it draws a layer on top of all the other ones, so it can override the vision that tremorsense gives you.
-At this point we're narrowing in on maybe a solution, but it's complicated and still not perfect:
+At this point we're narrowing in on maybe a solution.
+It's complicated, and still not perfect:

 - Use walls and lights, **(but this still prevents you from showing players what you want them to see)**
 - Give every token "sense all" to a certain distance **(but this will interfere with invisibility)**
 - Use manual fog to make sure they don't see anything in the rooms they haven't visited yet **(but this is clunky and slow in the moment)**

+{{< figure src="./necropolis-combo.jpg" title="About as good as it gets with vision turned on" >}}

 All of that effort to just be able to target things in the dark.
 And it's still ugly and imperfect, and you need at least one module to make it happen.